pandas-dev/pandas/doc/source/basics.rst

    s.value_counts()
    value_counts(data)

-Similarly, you can get the most frequently occuring value(s) (the mode) of the values in a Series or DataFrame:
+Similarly, you can get the most frequently occurring value(s) (the mode) of the values in a Series or DataFrame:

 .. ipython:: python